Click to refer colleagues and get 30% off

 Typical workflow of gutless adenovirus packaging and quality control.

-Figure 1.
-Typical workflow of gutless adenovirus packaging.
+Figure 3.
+Typical workflow of gutless Ad5 adenovirus packaging.

 For each adenovirus produced by VectorBuilder, quality control includes titer measurement, sterility testing for bacteria and fungi, and mycoplasma detection.
-If the gutless adenoviral vector encodes a fluorescent protein, we would perform transduction test to detect corresponding fluorescence.
-Additionally, for ultra-purified adenovirus, we routinely perform endotoxin assay to check the endotoxin level.
-To include the endotoxin results in your COA, an extra cost is required.
-Additional QC services can be provided upon request.
+If the gutless adenoviral vector encodes a fluorescent protein, we perform a transduction test to detect fluorescence.
+Additionally, for ultra-purified adenovirus, we routinely check endotoxin levels, the results of which can be included in your COA for an additional cost.
+Additional QC services can also be provided upon request.

 Advantages of gutless adenovirus over Ad5 and Ad/F35 adenovirus